 Treating manure with chemicals such as Glasabate reduces the loss of carbon resulting in fewer emissions.
 More nitrogen is retained in the manure thus reducing the demand for chemical nitrogen fertiliser and the reduction in fertiliser cost.

-In order to quantify the environmental and economic benefits, a case study for a farm with 84 cows housed for 18 weeks during winter was used as shown in Table 8.
+In order to quantify the environmental and economic benefits, a case study for a farm with 93 cows housed for 18 weeks during winter was used as shown in the Table below.

 Scenario1